Eyongtarh/Eyongtarh-Tennis-Club/README.md

 ### Lighthouse

 The accessibility rating in lighthouse is OK.
-The lighthouse test for the three pages is shown below:
+The lighthouse test for the three pages: home, services and book-time is shown below respectively:

 <a>
 <img src="assets/images/hom.jpeg" alt="" width="250" height="200" border="2">